 A starfish can't chew its food because it has no teeth, but that doesn't stop it from having lunch.
-When it finds its favorite food, such as a clam or an oyster, it first pries open the protective shell with its arms.
-Then it does something amazing.
+When it finds its favorite food, such as a clam or

 Imagine grabbing the end of your shirt sleeve and pulling it through the armhole as you take it off.
 That's exactly what the starfish does with its stomach.
 It pushes it, inside-out, through its mouth and into the open shell.
 Stomach juices immediately start digesting the victim outside the starfish's body.
 No other animal can do this.
 Because of this unique ability, a starfish can eat prey much larger than its tiny mouth.